Engineers & Manufacturers of the Heatsponge Economizer

 Answer: No. The HeatSponge is a all new design that started as a clean-sheet-of-paper approach to designing an economizer to meet the demands of today's market.
 While there are some features that are similar to units manufactured by competitive manufacturers the HeatSponge itself is unique and in our opinion superior to any other unit.
 For information on how we developed the HeatSponge click this link.

-Boilerroom Equipment, Inc. Copyright 2014.
+Boilerroom Equipment, Inc. division of Thermal Energy International Copyright 2021.
 All rights reserved.

 Boilerroom Equipment, Inc.